-- year capital programme set out in appendix 4 includes a further £11.1m of investment in sustainability measures for an estimated 430 further homes to be improved. - 5.4.5.
+- 5.4.4.
+The budget proposals for 24/25 include £3.3m of capital spend for retrofit energy improvements with approximately 30% of this funded by central government grant.
+The four-year capital programme set out in appendix 4 includes a further £11.1m of investment in sustainability measures for an estimated 430 further homes to be improved. - 5.4.5.
 This investment in existing homes comes at a significant cost to the HRA and is part of a programme ensuring all HRA homes meet at least an EPC C energy performance rating by 2030.
 In addition to tenants saving on their energy consumption, they will also benefit from improved comfort levels in their home, which in turn will improve their overall health and wellbeing. - 5.4.6.
 The Council is also committed to providing homes which are safe, secure and good quality places to live for our customers.
 The effectiveness of this commitment is reflected in quartile 1 customer satisfaction ratings, when compared to peer organisations, for the repairs service, time taken to complete repairs and satisfaction that homes are well maintained.
 The average energy efficiency rating (SAP rating) of Council homes is also quartile 1 compared to peers. - 5.4.7.
-The HRA's asset management plan (AMP) has been updated for the period 2023-2028 and will be presented to full Council in February 2024 for approval.
+The HRA's asset management plan (AMP) has been updated for the period 2023-2028 and is presented in appendix 5 for approval.
 Our ambition is for effective management of customers' homes so they continue to be more than bricks and mortar, providing security, supporting health and wellbeing, and contributing to thriving communities.
 To achieve this the AMP incorporates five key priorities: knowing our assets, supporting the climate emergency, ensuring safe homes, quality of home and our repairs service, with cross cutting themes of modernisation, governance and embracing technology to enhance person centred, efficient and accessible services. - 5.4.8.
-The draft capital budget proposed for 24/25 includes £15.4m for property improvements and major works.
-This is an increase of £3m on the budget for 23/24 and includes external and internal investment programmes to help bridge the quality gap between existing and new homes.
+The capital budget proposed for 24/25 includes £16.3m for property improvements and major works.
+This is an increase of £4m on the budget for 23/24 and includes external and internal investment programmes to help bridge the quality gap between existing and new homes.
 These programmes of work include statutory compliance requirements, energy performance measures and other improvements in the quality of homes in ways that assist customers and contribute to their quality of life. - 5.4.9.
 A key investment programme commencing in 24/25 is a five-year kitchen renewal programme which will see the replacement of all kitchens originally installed under the Government's Decent Homes Programme.
 The target is for over 500 renewals in 2024/25 and then averaging 1000 per year in the subsequent three years.
 To support the successful execution of this programme the proposal is to appoint two contractors which will reduce the risk of insufficient contractor resource or needing to extend the timescale beyond 5 years. - 5.4.10.
 In order to deliver this proposed capital budget additional internal resource is required, both in technical and administrative roles.
 Whilst these 5 new roles will increase the capital management element of the budget the management cost as a percentage of major works spend will be maintained at 8%.